JCMCR/JesusMCRsite/README.md

 To update, fork the repo, make changes (and push the changes back), then cd to folder with site, and run `jekyll build`.
 You will likely have to edit the `_config.yaml` as the source of the code and destination for the compiled site are currently pre-specified for James' machine.
 You need ruby and to install some gems to run Jekyll.
 On unix (osx,linux) this will be `$ gem install jekyll`.
 Unsure what a windows workflow would be.

-Once compiled - chuck up in the root of the `gradsoc/public_html` folder in zeus.
+Once compiled, upload to the root of the `gradsoc/public_html` folder in zeus.

+This can all be achived by running '_deploy.sh'.

 #### Small non-urgent updates